-The subjects Humanities I and Humanities II must normally be selected from the following Humanities Subjects, 50.011 English, 51.021 History, and 52.021 Philosophy (each involving two hours of class attendance).
+The subjects Humanities I and Humanities II must normally be selected from the following Humanities Subjects, 50.011 (1964) English Literature or 57.011 An Introduction to Modern Drama, 51.021 History†, and 52.021 Philosophy†.
 The first subject selected will be called Humanities I, and the second subject selected will be called Humanities II.